-- Instructing solicitors or other lawyers involved in your case; - A pupil or mini pupil, under my training; - Opposing counsel, for the purposes of resolving the case;

-- Court officials, including the judiciary; - Opposing lay clients - My chambers' management and staff who provide administrative services for my practice; - Expert witnesses and other witnesses; - My regulator or legal advisors in the event of a dispute, complaint or other legal matter; - Head of Chambers or complaints committee within my chambers, in the event of a complaint; - Law enforcement officials, government authorities, or other third parties, to meet any legal obligations; - Legal directories, for the purpose of professional development; - Any relevant panel or tendering committee, for the purpose of professional development; - Accountants and banking officials; - Regulators or arbitrators, where complaints or disputes arise; - Any other party where I ask you for consent, and you consent, to the sharing. - I may also be required to disclose your information to the Police or Intelligence services where required by law or pursuant to a court order
+- Instructing solicitors; - Other lawyers involved in your case, or who my clerks advise me may become involved in your case (for example, another member of my chambers who may cover a hearing); - A pupil or mini pupil, under my training or supervision; - Opposing counsel, for the purposes of resolving the case; - Court Officials, including the Judiciary; - Opposing lay clients; - My chambers' management and staff who provide administrative services for my practice; - Expert witnesses and other witnesses; - My regulator or legal advisors in the event of a dispute, complaint or other legal matter; - Head of Chambers or complaints committee within my chambers, in the event of a complaint; - Law enforcement officials, government authorities, or other third parties, to meet any legal obligations; - Legal directories, for the purpose of marketing and professional development; - Any relevant panel or tendering committee, for the purpose of professional development; - Accountants and banking officials; - Regulators or arbitrators, where complaints or disputes arise; - Any other party where I ask you for consent, and you consent, to the sharing. - I may also be required to disclose your information to the Police or Intelligence services where required by law or pursuant to a court order.